IBM-Cloud/docs/services/IoT/devices/device_mgmt/custom_actions.md

 - **disablePlugin**
 - **uninstallPlugin**

-The extension is added using the following REST API command:
+To add the extension, use the following REST API command:

 `POST https://<orgId>.internetofthings.ibmcloud.com:443/api/v0002/mgmt/custom/bundle`

-Devices registered in organization ``<orgId>`` can specify that they support ``exampleDeviceType-actions-v1`` actions when publishing a manage request.
+Devices that are registered to the organization ``<orgId>`` can specify that they support ``exampleDeviceType-actions-v1`` actions when they publish a manage request, as outlined in the following example:

-In this example, the manage request sent by a device would look like the following:

 ```
 	Outgoing message from device:

 	Topic: iotdevice-1/mgmt/manage